Adriianh/currency-exchange-cli/README.md

    ```bash
    ./app --help
    ```
+   Displays all available commands and options in detail.
 2. **Fetch currency rates**: Fetches the latest exchange rates for a specific base currency.
    ```bash
    ./app fetch -c USD
    ```
-   Displays current exchange rates using `USD` as the base currency.
+   Fetches the latest exchange rates using `USD` as the base currency.

 3. **Convert currencies interactively**:
    Launch the interactive conversion mode: